adrianmhood/adrianmhood/README.md

 ### Hi there 👋
 *About Me*

-I'm a Solar Engineer in Southern California, blending my passion for renewable energy with my background in programming and technology.
-I also worked on simulation research projects as an undergraduate in mechanical engineering.
+I'm a Solar Engineer in Southern California, blending my passion for renewable energy with my background in programming and tech.
+I've previously worked on several simulation research projects as a mechanical engineering undergrad.

 *Experience*

-In previous roles I've developed interactive switch interfaces, lighting FX controls, and physical model simulations using Python on Raspberry Pi, Arduino, and basic C.
+In previous jobs I've developed interactive switch and sound interfaces, lighting FX controls, and process automation using Python on Raspberry Pi, Arduino, and basic C tools.
-My current focus is enhancing solar energy solutions through Machine Learning in Python and exploring web development fundamentals.
+My current focus is enhancing solar energy solutions through Machine Learning in Python and exploring web development concepts.

 *Connect*